 SWHA is governed by a five-member volunteer Board of Commissioners.
 Each commissioner is appointed by the mayor of the City of Sedro-Woolley and approved by the city council.
 (The King County Housing Authority, under contract, oversees SWHA's daily operations.
 This includes property management, maintenance, and accounting services.)
 The commissioners are not compensated for their service.

-Current SWHA commissioners include: Laurie Fellers (Chair), Reta Stephenson (Vice-Chair), Kacy Johnson, and Dona Cowan.
-Dan Watson, Interim Executive Director of the King County Housing Authority, is the SWHA Secretary.
+Current SWHA commissioners include: Laurie Fellers (Chair), Reta Stephenson (Vice-Chair), Dona Cowan, and Katherine Olson.
+Robin Walls, President/CEO of the King County Housing Authority, is the SWHA Secretary.